 Mind you; the new programming team may initially work with lower velocity, as they need to get familiar with the app’s code and architecture in the first place.
 Having two teams overlapped can speed up the onboarding process (by the old squad being a support for a new team when specific information is needed), reduce the risk of setbacks, and keep the velocity constant.

 Sometimes, however, the two teams don’t have much time to work together.
 It may be because your cooperation with the previous software development company ended abruptly.
 Or it may be because the potential new vendor proved unreliable, and you need to start looking for a trustworthy partner from scratch while the notice period is shrinking mercilessly.
 Whatever the reason, we’ve got good news for you: one day may be enough for such knowledge transfer.

 Meet the new development team

-Simply, there are new people with whom you’re going to closely collaborate probably over a fair period.
-The chances are that the better rapport you have with them, the greater the achievements you can get.
-Create an opportunity to build a relationship – meet the development team personally, see their office, chill out with them.
+Remote work is nothing new in IT.
+But trust us, there’s nothing like meeting in person, especially when you kick off a project.
+Your new development team are the people with whom you’re going to collaborate closely, probably over a fair period.
+The better your rapport with them, the greater your achievements will be.
+Create an opportunity to build a relationship – meet the development team face to face, see their office, chill out with them.
 The human touch can only foster the team spirit and make your cooperation more fun.

 Why people and company culture matter so much in remote cooperation?

 Your current software development vendor didn't meet your expectations?
 We've got a vast experience with projects passed from other companies.
-See how we can help you and why you should choose for your new IT partner.
+See how we can help you and why you should choose Merixstudio as your new IT partner.